sseller2/bn/stevenQuestions.md

     http://support.google.com/webmasters/bin/answer.py?hl=en&answer=93633

 You will have to redirect your old URL to your new one to prevent links breaking.
-Mistakes in this area can be costly and can ultimately result in search engine results breaking, external site links pointing inward breaking, and ultimately the entire SEO reputation of the site being lost.
+Mistakes in this area can be costly and can ultimately result in search engine results breaking, site links pointing to you breaking, internal linking breaking and ultimately the entire SEO reputation of the site being lost.

 **.htaccess 301 redirect**

-An example redirect:
+An example redirect for the base URL:

     RewriteEngine on
     RewriteCond %{HTTP_HOST} ^www\.brick-anew\.com$